New Partners of Approved and Prospective Foster Carers

 1. Existing Approved Foster Carers with New Partner

-When an existing foster carer begins a new relationship the following safeguarding steps must be taken in all cases.
+When an existing foster carer enters a new relationship the following safeguarding steps must be taken in all cases.

-If the partner is not living in the home but a new relationship has begun and he/she is a regular visitor the SSW must meet the person with the approved foster carer to establish:
+If the partner is not living in the home but a new relationship has begun and he/she is a regular visitor the supervising social worker (SSW) must meet the person with the approved foster carer to establish: